 “Android 7.1.2 is an incremental maintenance release focused on refinements, so it includes a number of bugfixes and optimizations, along with a small number of enhancements for carriers and users. ” — Google

-This guide will show you how to install the just released Android 7.1.2 Nougat update right now, instead of waiting.
+This guide will show you how to install the latest release of Android 7.1.2 Nougat right now, instead of waiting.
 This is something you can do from Windows, Mac, Linux or ChromeOS.
 There are multiple ways this can be done, and lots of things that can go wrong, but below are the easiest steps without spending hours setting up all of Google’s developer software.
 First you’ll need ADB, some files, factory images and then we’ll be ready.

 How to Install ADB on Windows, Mac, Ubuntu & ChromeOS